 Are there new things you have learned during this quarantine period that you will take with you once the lockdown is over?

-What is one advice you would give to someone struggling with productivity?
+What is one piece of advice you would give to someone struggling with productivity?

 Breathe.
 It is okay to be as productive as you need to be at this time.
-Even I, and I am an extremely productive person, am struggling with focus at this time.
+Even I am an extremely productive person, I'm still struggling with focus at this time.
 The one thing I do all the time?
-45 minute sprints.
+45-minute sprints.
 I set an alarm for 45 mins and focus on ONE task.
-Then I take a 15 minute break, again, setting an alarm to do it.
-I also use DND for my phone, watch and computer to ensure that my iMessages are not pulling me away from critical projects or creative flows.
+Then I take a 15-minute break, again, setting an alarm to do it.
+I also use DND for my phone, watch, and computer to ensure that my iMessages are not pulling me away from critical projects or creative flows.